Repetition and translation as curatorial practice

-In the art and exhibition system we encounter hegemonic structures and patterns of action that can be consciously or unconsciously reproduced, but also effectively deconstructed through and by a curatorial practice.
+In the art and exhibition field we encounter hegemonic structures and patterns of action that can be consciously or unconsciously reproduced, but also effectively deconstructed through and by a curatorial practice.

 Two practices that have the potential to do so are translation and repetition of a given content, languages, narratives and patterns of action.